casey-27/cognitive_tests_group_6/Memory_Test/Memory README.md

 Once all 3 levels are completed, they are asked to provide consent for uploading their data to our repository.

 V2.0.0 Updates:
+- Functions are stored in a Python code file and is imported into Notebook to run test
 - Users are asked to provide consent to data collection before test starts, rather than after completing the test
 - User responses to each individual question are uploaded to Google Forms
 - “Press enter to continue” commands were changed to buttons